shibani/shibani.github.io/_posts/2018-10-15-python-gotchas.markdown

 The same goes for any default arguments in a function call that are set to mutable data types in Python.
 A quick search for mutable types in Python tells us:

-Objects of built-in types like int, float, bool, str, tuple, and unicode are immutable.
+<em>Objects of built-in types like int, float, bool, str, tuple, and unicode are immutable.
 Objects of built-in types like list, set, and dict are mutable.
-Custom classes are generally mutable.
+Custom classes are generally mutable.</em>

 A table to illustrate might be simpler, see below.<sup>2</sup>

 My scores map was being mutated with a 5 the first time it was called and then it held on to the 5 for all future calls to that function as well.